killiansheriff/AtomisticReverseMonteCarlo/readme.md

 # Atomistic Reverse Monte-Carlo
-``AtomisticReverseMonteCarlo`` is a python package which allows generating bulk crystal structures with target Warren-Cowley parameters.
+OVITO Python modifier to generate bulk crystal structures with target Warren-Cowley parameters.

 ## Usage
-Here's an example on how to use the code:
+Here's an example on how to use the code, the code can be found in ``examples/``:

 ```python
 import numpy as np